 It’s not a legal requirement to have life insurance before buying a house.
 However, because homes are such a big expense, some lenders may not approve mortgages for borrowers without life insurance policies in place.

 What’s The Difference Between Term Life Insurance And Whole Life Insurance?

 Term life insurance provides coverage to a policyholder for a set amount of time, like 10, 15, 20, 25, or 30 years.
 That’s the “term” – a period you choose when you buy your policy.
 Coverage amounts can range from $50,000 into the millions of dollars, and you pay a set monthly premium for the duration of your term.

 Whole life insurance, on the other hand, is a type of permanent life insurance, meaning policyholders are guaranteed a death benefit.
 Some policies even offer a cash value.
 Whole life insurance is more expensive than term life insurance, when comparing policies with the same coverage amount.

 Choosing the Right Life Insurance for First-time Home Buyers

-“Best” is subjective, even when it comes to choosing life insurance for new homeowners — it’s a major and important purchase.
-Before deciding on mortgage protection or life insurance coverage options, shop around and research your options.
+“Best” is subjective when it comes to choosing life insurance for new homeowners.
+Before deciding on mortgage protection or life insurance coverage, shop around and research your options.
 Term life insurance may be an excellent product for people with a mortgage because it's affordable, and homeowners can customize their policy’s term.